There is breaking news out there, ladies and gentlemen.

 And just repeating, George Zimmerman to be charged in Trayvon Martin's shooting, law enforcement official says.

-And the blurb is that Florida Special Prosecutor Angela Corey plans to announce as early as this afternoon that she's charging George Zimmerman into shooting of Trayvon Martin, according to a law enforcement official close the investigation, but it wasn't wasn't clear what Zimmerman what charge he will face.
+And the blurb is that Florida Special Prosecutor Angela Corey plans to announce as early as this afternoon that she's charging George Zimmerman in the shooting of Trayvon Martin, according to a law enforcement official close to the investigation, but it wasn't clear what Zimmerman, what charge he will face.

 Great to have you back, folks.